-Why should there be a PTA for parents of children with special needs?
+Why do we have a committee for parents of children with special needs?

 Because parents of children with special needs have special needs themselves.
-They need to learn how to work with the special education teachers and other specialists who educate their children.
+They need to learn how to work with special education teachers and other specialists who educate their children.
 They need to understand the system of special education and their rights under the law.
 And they need to connect with and support other parents in the same position.
-SEPTAs help meet these needs by bringing together people who have an interest in special education and providing a forum for them to share their experiences.
+Fremont Council PTA’s Special Education Committee helps meet these needs by bringing together people who have an interest in special education and providing a forum for them to learn and share their experiences.

 - To ensure that all children receive an education that allows them to reach their full potential.